Inpatient Rehab in Connecticut

 Connection Inc Recovery House - New Haven, CT

-Connection Inc Recovery House is an inpatient drug and alcohol rehab located in New Haven, CT.
+Connection Inc Recovery House is an inpatient drug and alcohol rehab located in New Haven, Connecticut.

 Location: 48 Howe Street, 3rd Floor, New Haven, CT 06511 in New Haven County